harreld/Coursera_Capstone/PopularVenueModeling.md

 The Foursquare web site provides many APIs for interacting with city location data.
 The API we use is venue search and is documented at https://developer.foursquare.com/docs/api/venues/search The API takes a location as an input and returns a list of venues close to that location.
-Each returned venue contains a name, address info, and a venue category.
+Each returned venue contains a name, address info, location, and a venue category.
 A venue category could be, for example, Mexican Restaurant or Bank.
-We will use the Foursquare venue data to determine the frequencies of various venue categories within a particular city.
+We used the Foursquare venue data to determine the frequencies of various venue categories within a particular city.
 The returned data is in json format and relevant values are extracted and structured.

 ## Methodology